lyricat/go-rest/README.md

  	Use Accept-Encoding to check compression and use Accept to check mime.
 If Accept doesn't exist, use service default mime.

- - Easy to do unit test. (not implement yet)
+ - Easy to do unit test.

  	No need to worry about marshal and unmarshal when do unit test, test handle function with input or output arguments directly. (using rest.SetTest)